EthanMcBloxxer/ethanmcbloxxer.github.io/published/luau-documentation.md

 variable("arg1") --> "arg1"
 ```

-This syntax also allows you to use methods in more advanced object-orientated programming.
+This syntax also allows you to properly define methods in more advanced object-orientated programming.

 Functions can also have *return values*, which when called can be assigned to a variable for later use.